robinboncoeur/Art/docs/writing/Writing.md

 She eyed Mara.

 "You're looking well, my dear."
 She glanced at me.
+I'd been standing quietly at the side, wearing what I hoped was a nice smile not too undone by uncertainty.
 "Please introduce us, won't you?"

-I'd been standing quietly at the side, wearing what I hoped was a nice smile not too undone by uncertainty.

 "Katya, this is Celeste."

-"Nice of you to come with Mara, Celeste.
-I'm Katya."
+"Nice of you to come with Mara, Celeste."
 Katya's warmth was genuine.

 "Thank you.
 You have a lovely home—" I hesitated.